Electrical and Electronic Engineering MEng

 - Advanced Integrated Electronics

-This course advance students' understanding of analogue and digital VLSI design.
+This module will advance your understanding of analogue and digital VLSI design.
 It concentrates on issues such as power consumption, the effect of interconnect, non-CMOS logic, circuit layout, analog amplifiers, data converters, and using Spice.15 credits

 - Advanced Signal Processing

 This module focuses on introducing advanced signal processing methods and technologies and their applications.
 Topics include multi-rate filtering and filter banks; signal transforms; random signals; adaptive filtering and array signal processing.15 credits

 Review and application of electromagnetic theory for antenna analysis.
 Radiation pattern, gain, input impedance.
 Half wave, full wave dipole antennas, monopole antennas.
 Image theory.
 Antenna arrays.
 Polarization: linear, elliptical, axial ratio.
 Aperture theory: Fourier analysis, Huygens-Kirchhoff formula, rectangular and circular aperture, effective aperture.
 Microstrip antennas.
 Propagation in a plasma: critical frequency, refractive index.
 Ionospheric/tropospheric propagation of HF/VHF radio waves: MUF, ionosonde.
 Satellite communications systems.
 Earth stations - types and performance.
 Satellite transponders - amplifiers, redundancy, transmitters, frequency translation.
 Multiple access systems.15 credits